jsasaki-utokyo/metdata/README.md

  "降水量(0.1mm/h)","ID14"]
 ```

-# Install
+## Install
-Only local install is supported.
-Move into the directory of the local repository of *metdata* and execute the following.
-Do not forget the last period.
+Minimum pre-installed packages are `numpy pandas matplotlib jupyterlab`.
+Only local installation is supported.
+Move into the directory of the local repository of **metdata** and execute the following.
+Do not forget the last dot.

 ```bash
 pip install -e .
 ```

-## Extract data by specifying an observatory and period.
+### Extract data by specifying an observatory and period.

 ```Python
 from metdata import gwo